 Before I became Hand-Lettering Artist, I was a Pharmacist and Scientist.
 During a difficult, stressful, and overwhelming time of my scientific career, I started looking for small changes in my routine and began studying about well-being, psychology, self-knowledge, and smart productivity.
-Anything that could uplift my day, feel less anxious and happier again.
+Anything that could uplift my day, feel less anxious and happier again. (things that I still love learning about! :).

 One day, I heard that we could take a look back into our childhood and ask ourselves the following question, to find what we (still) love doing: